Roaming is part of the Digital Single Market strategy.

 Neither of these points make a persuasive case that it will be legally possible for the Government to ensure that current UK-EU roaming arrangements are retained through the Great Repeal Bill, as the Minister has previously suggested: the rules which underpin surcharge-free roaming in the EU are reciprocal in character, as they limit the fees operators in EU Member States can charge each other when their consumers use roaming services on their respective territories, and reciprocal effects of this kind can only be achieved through bilateral agreements.
 In the absence of any evidence to the contrary, we conclude that the Government will not be able to ensure the continuation of reciprocal roaming arrangements through the Great Repeal Bill.

 In other words, it is the Committee’s opinion that the UK’s time without roaming charges across Europe will be very brief.

 The EU Committee of the House of Lords also drew attention to roaming issues post-Brexit in March.

 In September 2018 Government published guidance on roaming in the event of a “no deal” Brexit, which touches on the joyous issue of what will happen if you’re near the Irish border and your call is pinging between masts on both ides.

 In February 2019 the draft Mobile Roaming (EU Exit) Regulations 2019 were laid before Parliament.
-This will revoke the requirement on UK mobile operators to offer European roaming after Brexit, allows them to reinstate roaming charges, and obliges them to alert users when a cap of £45 has been reached.
+This revokes the requirement on UK mobile operators to offer European roaming after Brexit, allows them to reinstate roaming charges, and obliges them to alert users when a cap of £45 has been reached.
 The regulation passed the vote on 6 March.